 The importance of vision in driving the experience of body ownership is well documented [1, 26-29].
 Previously we reported that just viewing a rubber hand placed congruently to an individual’s real hand (without any mechanical stimulation of either the real or rubber hands) was sufficient to induce a mild sense of prosthesis embodiment; although significantly stronger embodiment scores were achieved when synchronous visual and tactile stimuli were simultaneously integrated [16].
 In the present study, participants experienced TENS misattribution sensation and perceptual embodiment in the absence of congruent visual stimuli on the rubber hand; scores for these measures were lower than when participants observe congruent visual-tactile stimuli [15, 16].
 This suggests that multi-sensory integration of congruent visual and tactile somatosensory stimuli produces the strongest priming effect for perceptual embodiment [11, 15, 16, 24, 29-31].
 In future studies we aim to add a congruent visual component related to TENS sensation on the rubber hand to determine whether this would increase the intensity of perceptual embodiment and misattribution sensation.

-In 2009 we proposed that TENS may be used as a novel tool to aid perceptual embodiment of prostheses into the body schema of individuals with limb amputations via a neurocognitive model of embodiment [14].
+In 2009 we proposed that TENS may be used as a novel tool to aid perceptual embodiment of a prostheses into the body schema of individuals with limb amputations via a neurocognitive model of embodiment [14].
 We hypothesised that TENS could facilitate perceptual embodiment by referring a somatosensation to a visually congruent corporeal object, in this case misattribution of TENS sensation into a rubber hand, which then gives rise to the subjective experience of body ownership (perceptual embodiment).
 The lack of visual stimuli congruent with the sensation of TENS may be a limitation in the use of TENS for this purpose.
 In clinical practice, it may be necessary to cultivate the initial sense of perceptual embodiment in the first instance to facilitate multi-sensory integration of congruent visual and somatosensory stimuli.
 This could be achieved by careful positioning of TENS electrodes so that TENS sensation projects into the amputee’s prosthesis [32] and administering TENS using electrical characteristics that produce a spatiotemporally dynamic sensation (e.g. amplitude modulated pattern).
 The practitioner could stroke the rubber hand with a hand held electrical device to provide the amputee with a visual stimulus that looks like it was delivering TENS at the same location and in time with TENS sensation.
 The ability of the practitioner to match TENS sensation experienced by the amputee with the stroking action may prove challenging so it may be necessary for the amputee to perform the stroking action themselves.